mdelapenya/testcontainers-go/docs/modules/firebase.md

 #### Image

-If you need to set a different Firebase Docker image, you can use `testcontainers.WithImage` with a valid Docker image for Firebase.
-E.g. `testcontainers.WithImage("ghcr.io/thoughtgears/docker-firebase-emulator:13.6.0")`.
+If you need to set a different Firebase Docker image, you can set a valid Docker image as the second argument in the `Run` function.
+E.g. `Run(context.Background(), "ghcr.io/u-health/docker-firebase-emulator:13.29.2")`.

 {% include "../features/common_functional_options.md" %}